-The College website provides links to essential resources to help students investigate and select courses and to register for each semester.
-These include the Course Timetable, Course Register, lists of seminar courses and courses fulfilling College requirements.
+Students can use the Course Search and Mock Schedule tools on Penn InTouch to help students investigate and select courses.
+The College website provides links to additional resources including the Course Timetable, Course Register, lists of seminar courses and courses fulfilling College requirements.